KSJaay/Lunalytics/docs/internals/roadmap.md

 # Roadmap

-The following roadmap contains all the updates we want to push out before the full release.
-Currently, Lunalytics is in a state where all updates are stable and can be rolled out.
+The following roadmap contains all the updates I want to push out before the full release.
+Currently, Lunalytics is in a state where all updates should be stable but there might be a few issues.
 But, there are still a lot of features that are missing before the full release.

 <Kanban />